Agraphydrus

-Agraphydrus is a genus of water scavenger beetle in the family Hydrophilidae represented by 205 described species.
+Agraphydrus is a genus of water scavenger beetle in the family Hydrophilidae represented by 205 recognized species.
 It is distributed across the Afrotropical, Australasian, and Indomalayan realms.

 Taxonomy

-The genus Agraphydrus was described for the first time by Régimbart in 1903.
+The genus Agraphydrus was described for the first time by Maurice Auguste Régimbart in 1903.

 It currently contains 205 described species, partly thanks to a series revisionary work developed by Albretch Komarek.

 Description

 Small beetles (1.4–4.8 mm), pale/yellowish to dark brown in coloration, eyes not emarginate, labrum exposed, maxillary palps moderately long.
 Elytra without sutural striae, not laterally explanate; the elytral punctation ranges from very fine and subtle to coarse.

 A complete diagnosis was presented by Girón and Short, but also see Komarek and collaborators.

 Habitat

 According to Girón and Short, based on annotations by Komarek and collaborators:

 Agraphydrus can be found in an extremely broad range of habitats, from rivers, streams and forest pools, to hygropetric environments around waterfalls or seepages over rocks; a few species have been collected in terrestrial habitats by sifting moss and leaves from near water bodies, or in the gravel along the bank of a river; in many cases specimens have been found associated with floating vegetation, mosses and algae.